McFaul History, Family Crest & Coats of Arms

 Prior to the invention of the printing press in the last hundred years, documents were basically unique.
 Names were written according to sound, and often appeared differently each time they were recorded.
 Spelling variations of the name McFaul include MacPhail, MacPhial, MacPhiel, MacFail, MacFall, MacFaul, MacVail, MacPhale, MacPail, MacPhaul, MacFale, Phail, Fayle and many more.

 Early Notables of the McFaul family (pre 1700)

-More information is included under the topic Early McFaul Notables in all our PDF Extended History products and printed products wherever possible.
+Another 66 words (5 lines of text) are included under the topic Early McFaul Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McFaul family to Ireland

 Some of the McFaul family moved to Ireland, but this topic is not covered in this excerpt.